About us

 360 Farms is part of the Oklahoma Agritourism Association.
 We often host school & gardening groups, and enjoy sharing our experiences with others.
 Individuals or groups interested in elderberries, aquaponics, or regenerative agriculture are welcome.
 Tours are available by appointment only.

 Brent was mentored by an incredible FFA advisor and named an Oklahoma State Farmer in 1976.
 His FFA experiences prepared him for public speaking, farm management, and much more.
-A B.S. in Plant Biology and Chemistry is now used in greenhouse propagation and field production.
-He's also the head vintner in our Small Farm Winery.
+His B.S. in Plant Biology and Chemistry is now

 - "You got to do more than just live in the country to be a Farmer."